jmeugniot/bsan6070/CA01-README.md

 # bsan6070 - Introduction to Machine Learning
 ## Computer Assignments
-### Should you have questions or issues accessing any documents please contact me via jamie.meugniot@lmu.edu or via Teams.
+#### Should you have questions or issues accessing any documents please contact me via email at jamie.meugniot@lmu.edu or via Teams.

 ### CA01 Assignment
 **India Air Pollution Exploratory Data Analysis**